-Some of the statements in this quarterly report on Form 10-Q constitute forward-looking statements because they relate to future events or our future performance or financial condition.
-The forward-looking statements contained in this quarterly report on Form 10-Q may include statements as to:
+Some of the statements in this Report constitute forward-looking statements because they relate to future events or our future performance or financial condition.
+The forward-looking statements contained in this Report may include statements as to:

-- our future operating results; - our business prospects and the prospects of our portfolio companies; - the impact of the investments that we expect to make; - the ability of our portfolio companies to achieve their objectives; - · our expected financings and investments; - the adequacy of our cash resources and working capital; and - the timing of cash flows, if any, from the operations of our portfolio companies.
+- our future operating results; - our business prospects and the prospects of our portfolio companies; - the impact of the investments that we expect to make; - the ability of our portfolio companies to achieve their objectives; - our expected financings and investments; - the adequacy of our cash resources and working capital; and - the timing of cash flows, if any, from the operations of our portfolio companies.

 In addition, words such as "anticipate," "believe," "expect" and "intend" indicate a forward-looking statement, although not all forward-looking statements include these words.
-The forward-looking statements contained in this quarterly report on Form 10-Q involve risks and uncertainties.
-Our actual results could differ materially from those implied or expressed in the forward-looking statements for any reason, including the factors set forth in "Risk Factors" and elsewhere in this quarterly report on Form 10-Q. Other factors that could cause actual results to differ materially include:
+The forward-looking statements contained in this Report involve risks and uncertainties.
+Our actual results could differ materially from those implied or expressed in the forward-looking statements for any reason, including the factors set forth in "Risk Factors" and elsewhere in this Report.
+Other factors that could cause actual results to differ materially include:

-- changes in the economy; - · risks associated with possible disruption in our operations or the economy generally due to terrorism or natural disasters; and - future changes in laws or regulations and conditions in our operating areas.
+- changes in the economy; - risks associated with possible disruption in our operations or the economy generally due to terrorism or natural disasters; and - future changes in laws or regulations and conditions in our operating areas.

-We have based the forward-looking statements included in this quarterly report on Form 10-Q on information available to us on the date of this quarterly report on Form 10-Q, and we assume no obligation to update any such forward-looking statements.
+We have based the forward-looking statements included in this Report on information available to us on the date of this Report, and we assume no obligation to update any such forward-looking statements.
 Except as required by the federal securities laws, we undertake no obligation to revise or update any forward-looking statements, whether as a result of new information, future events or otherwise.
-You are advised to consult any additional disclosures that we may make directly to you or through reports that we in the future may file with the SEC, including annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K. The forward-looking statements and projections contained in this quarterly report on Form 10-Q are excluded from the safe harbor protection provided by Section 27A of the Securities Act.
+You are advised to consult any additional disclosures that we may make directly to you or through reports that we in the future may file with the SEC, including annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K. The forward-looking statements and projections contained in this Report are excluded from the safe harbor protection provided by Section 27A of the Securities Act of 1933, as amended.